 City officials have started the process of applying through an AARP program that would officially designate Winters as an “age friendly” community.

-Next week, city officials will hold a town hall meeting to discuss its application with the AARP Network of Age Friendly Communities, an affiliate of a similarly-named program operated by the World Health Organization.
+On Tuesday, city officials held a town hall meeting to discuss its application with the AARP Network of Age Friendly Communities, an affiliate of a similarly-named program operated by the World Health Organization.

 Acceptance into the program would come with several benefits, including public recognition of the city’s status as an age-friendly community and opportunities to partner with other cities of like status.